 Design Well Trajectory to Minimize Risk

-An extended reach well trajectory is not a simple geometric curve extending from pad to target.
-Complex geologic structures and petrophysical conditions can present significant extended reach drilling challenges anywhere along a proposed wellpath.
-However, with as accurate as possible understanding of subsurface conditions, planners can design well trajectories that minimize risks associated with torque and drag, stuck pipe, and wellbore instability.
+In most environments, an extended reach well trajectory is not a simple geometric curve extending from pad to target.
+Complex geologic structures and petrophysical conditions can present significant drilling challenges anywhere along a proposed wellpath, requiring a more complex path.
+However, with as accurate as possible understanding of subsurface conditions, planners can design well trajectories that minimize these risks while also those associated with torque and drag, stuck pipe, and wellbore instability.

 A Better Understanding of Geologic Structures